 When fitted with movement sensors, ESLs can help you track customer traffic throughout your store.
 These smart add-ons can help provide a virtual heatmap of your commercial space, indicating where you receive more or less footfall.
 These insights can inform product and promotional placements, whilst helping to analyze if products are priced competitively and in the right locations.
 If an item is slow selling in a high-traffic area, new strategies can be implemented in an attempt to boost sales.

 Overall, ESLs increase turnover, likely due in part to each of the benefits above.
 When ESLs are utilized in stores, reports indicate that sales increase by approximately 6%.
 This is not only beneficial to your business, but evidence for ESLs creating a fluid and satisfying experience for customers also.

 How Can Spryker Help?

 Electronic Shelf Labels are likely to be the next step in the continuing trend of retail digitization.
 Spryker can help implement these into your business thanks to the Spryker Middleware, which allows all manner of endpoints to communicate with your store.

 ESLs would ordinarily communicate with an ERP.
 With our integration, your ESLs can connect directly with your Spryker store, via the Spryker Middleware, allowing real-time information updates across all channels.
-This offers customers the omnichannel experience discussed above, and ensures product information between your centralised store and the ESLs is always matching and up-to-date.
+This offers customers the omnichannel experience detailed above, and ensures product information between your centralised store and the ESLs are always matching and up-to-date.

 Let Spryker help you harness the power of these intuitive, appealing sales tools.
 Contact our sales team to find out more!